nkfoss/ohm-str/README.md

 The endpoints to the project database are all in the code, but you still need the API key to read/write anything _(of course, that's privileged information)_.

-The .json file containing the API key is expected to be found in ./src/shared.
+The .json file containing the API key is expected to be found in the 'shared' folder.

 **~ Make sure your git-ignore includes this file! ~**